China National Clearing Center: China Domestic Foreign Currency Payment System / China Foreign Exchange Payment System

-The CDFCPS, sometimes abbreviated as FCPS, was established in 2008 by the People's Bank of China as a dedicated RTGS system to handle domestic transactions that are entirely denominated in foreign currencies.
-As of the early 2010s, it handled payments in Australian dollar (AUD), Canadian dollar (CAD), Swiss franc (CHF), euro (EUR), Pound sterling (GBP), Hong Kong dollar (HKD), Japanese yen (JPY), and US dollar (USD).
-By then, four commercial banks were designated as the system's proxy settlement banks, namely Bank of China, China Construction Bank, Industrial and Commercial Bank of China, and Shanghai Pudong Development Bank.
-A that time, the overwhelming majority of CDFCPS-settled transactions were in US dollar.
-The CDFCPS had 31 participants at the end of 2010.
-Its Chinese name's transcription in English was changed from CDFCPS to CFXPS in the early 2020s.
+The CDFCPS, sometimes abbreviated as FCPS, was established in 2008 by the People's Bank of China as a dedicated RTGS system to handle domestic transactions that are entirely in foreign currencies.
+As of the early 2010s it handled payments in Australian dollars (AUD), Canadian dollars (CAD), Swiss francs (CHF), euros (EUR), Pounds sterling (GBP), Hong Kong dollars (HKD), Japanese yen (JPY), and US dollars (USD).
+At this time, four commercial banks were designated as the system's proxy settlement banks, namely Bank of China, China Construction Bank, Industrial and Commercial Bank of China, and Shanghai Pudong Development Bank.
+The overwhelming majority of CDFCPS-settled transactions were in US dollars, and by the end of 2010 the CDFCPS had 31 participants.
+The English transcription of the original Chinese name was changed from CDFCPS to CFXPS in the early 2020s.

-Domestic foreign-exchange (FX) transactions involving the RMB, by contrast, are not settled on CFXPS but can use the China Foreign Exchange Trade System (CFETS) as clearing house, which in turn uses the HVPS to settle the transactions' RMB legs.
+By contrast, domestic foreign-exchange (FX) transactions involving the RMB are not settled on CFXPS but can use the China Foreign Exchange Trade System (CFETS) as a clearing house, which in turn uses the HVPS to settle the RMB legs of the transactions.
 Thus, by the early 2010s the CFETS handled most domestic FX transactions.
-In 2023, CFXPS processed 5 million transactions amounting to US$2.6 trillion (RMB19 trillion).
+In 2023, CFXPS processed 5 million transactions amounting to US$2.6 trillion (RMB19 trillion) in turnover.

 Other services

-Other services operated by the CNCC include China's Check Imaging System (CIS), the Internet Banking Payment System (IBPS, 网上支付跨行清算), and the China Foreign Exchange Payment System (CFXPS, 境内外币支付系统), another RTGS system that specializes in domestic transactions in foreign currencies, previously known in English as China Domestic Foreign Currency Payment System (CDFCPS or FCPS).
+Other services operated by the CNCC include China's Check Imaging System (CIS); the Internet Banking Payment System (IBPS, 网上支付跨行清算); and the China Foreign Exchange Payment System (CFXPS, 境内外币支付系统).
+This last is another RTGS system that specializes in domestic transactions in foreign currencies, and was previously known in English as China Domestic Foreign Currency Payment System (CDFCPS or FCPS).

 Launched in June 2007, the CNCC's Check Imaging System enables electronic exchange of check images and multilateral net settlement of the corresponding exchange instruments at the HVPS.

-It also operates infrastructures for domestic payments, whether denominated in renminbi (RMB) or in foreign currencies.
-It thus complements other payment infrastructures that handle foreign exchange and offshore RMB payments, including China UnionPay, CFETS and CIPS; and those that support China's securities and derivatives markets, including CSDC, CCDC and the Shanghai Clearing House.
+The CNCC also operates infrastructures for domestic payments, whether denominated in renminbi (RMB) or in foreign currencies.
+It thus complements other payment infrastructures that handle foreign exchange and offshore RMB payments, including China UnionPay, CFETS and CIPS, as well as those that support China's securities and derivatives markets, including CSDC, CCDC and the Shanghai Clearing House.